arcetri/goprime/README.md

 ### Goprime-c

 GoPrime-c is a C translation of the GoPrime software.
-In our tests, it appeared that GoPrime-c is about 7% faster than the corresponding GoLang code of GoPrime.
+In our tests, it appeared that GoPrime-c is about 1.5% faster than the corresponding GoLang code of GoPrime (when both are set to use the FLINT lib).

 ```sh
 # Download and install GoPrime